Jaundice is a yellow discoloration of the skin, mucus membranes, and whites of the eyes.

 Copyright © Nucleus Medical Media, Inc.

-Factors that may increase your chances of getting jaundice are similar to risk factors for liver and gallbladder disorders.
-They may include:
+Factors that may increase your chance of jaundice are similar to risk factors for liver and gallbladder disorders.
+They may include: Excessive

 Jaundice may indicate another condition or disease.
 In addition to jaundice, you may experience other symptoms.
 Symptoms may include: FatigueItchingFever or chillsUnexplained weight loss